capytaine/capytaine/docs/user_manual/export_output.rst

 ==============

-The ``Dataset`` output format is a standard object from Xarray and all methods from `https://docs.xarray.dev/en/stable/user-guide/io.html`_ can be used to manipulate and export it.
+The ``Dataset`` output format is a standard object from Xarray and all methods from `Xarray's manual <https://docs.xarray.dev/en/stable/user-guide/io.html>`_ can be used to manipulate and export it.
 On top of that, Capytaine provides some wrappers functions to simplify the export into a NetCDF file, as well as into other formats more specific to hydrodynamics.

+.. contents:: Contents

 Exporting hydrodynamic dataset
 ------------------------------